 Seth Greenberg joined ESPN in 2012 as a college basketball analyst, bringing 35 years of coaching experience to the job.
 He appears on various platforms, most often as a game or studio analyst, and is a regular on SportsCenter, ESPN Radio and ESPNU.
-Greenberg joined at the start of the 2014-15 season as an analyst on ESPN’s College GameDay – the popular Saturday morning and evening college basketball program that originates from the Saturday Primetime game-of-the-week telecasts.
+Greenberg joined at the start of the 2014-15 season as an analyst on ESPN’s College GameDay – the popular Saturday college basketball program that originates from the Saturday Primetime game-of-the-week telecasts.

 Following graduation from Fairleigh Dickinson – where he was a four-year letter winner under head coach Al LoBalbo – Greenberg began his coaching career as an assistant at Columbia in 1978.
 He moved to Pittsburgh two years later where he was part of a coaching staff that made two appearances in the NCAA Tournament.
 He then spent the 1983-84 season as an assistant coach at Virginia and helped lead the team to the Final Four.

 Greenberg then moved to Miami from 1985-87 before becoming the associate head coach at Long Beach State.
 He was named the head coach of the program in 1990 and led the 49ers to two NCAA Championship appearances, an NIT berth and a Big West Championship in his six years at the helm.
 Before leaving Long Beach State in 1996 for the head coaching position at South Florida, the team captured the Big West regular-season title.
 He compiled a 108-100 record at USF before taking the job at Virginia Tech in 2003.